sebhmg/curve-apps/docs/source/getting_started.rst

     it also installs packages from the conda-forge repository by default, which has no restriction for commercial use, while both Miniconda and Anaconda distributions use the Anaconda repository by default: see `Anaconda Terms of Service <https://www.anaconda.com/terms-of-service>`_ for details.
-    In any case, the installation of **octree-creation** forces the usage of the conda-forge repository, and is thus not affected by the Anaconda Terms of Service.
+    In any case, the installation of **curve-apps** forces the usage of the conda-forge repository, and is thus not affected by the Anaconda Terms of Service.

-Download the latest octree-creation
+Download the latest curve-apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Follow this link to `download from the GitHub repository <https://github.com/MiraGeoscience/curve-apps/archive/refs/heads/main.zip>`_.